DFE-Digital/ecf-gov-guidance/content/appoint-an-appropriate-body-early-career-teachers.md

 [Find an appropriate body](https://www.gov.uk/government/publications/statutory-teacher-induction-appropriate-bodies/find-an-appropriate-body).

-You can appoint one appropriate body for all of your early career teachers, but you can appoint a different appropriate body:
+You can appoint one appropriate body for all of your early career teachers, but you may need or choose to appoint different ones.

-* as a choice for a new ECT, or group of ECTs, due to start induction
-* when an ECT did their initial teacher training (ITT) through an accredited provider who cannot then be the appropriate body assuring their induction
+For example - if an early career teacher did their initial teacher training (ITT) through an accredited provider who is also an appropriate body, you cannot appoint that appropriate body for that teacher.

-* where an ECT is serving their induction in a teaching school hub or appropriate body, who cannot also be the appropriate body assuring their induction
+If a early career teacher is serving their induction at an appropriate body (such as a teaching school hub), you cannot appoint that appropriate body for that teacher.